greenorbitspace/web/src/content/pledges/sustainable-web-manifesto.md

 ---
 name: "Sustainable Web Manifesto"
-description: ""
+description: "The Sustainable Web Manifesto promotes environmentally responsible web development practices aimed at reducing the digital sector’s carbon footprint while enhancing accessibility, transparency, and user empowerment."
 organisations:
   - Wholegrain Digital
-URL: "https://www.example.org/we-declare-climate-emergency"  # external or internal URL to pledge site or info
+URL: "https://www.sustainablewebmanifesto.com"  # updated to official manifesto URL
 logo: "/logos/pledges/swm.png"
 values:
   - responsibility
   - collaboration
   - innovation
+  - transparency
-how: "We support the Sustainable Web Manifesto by advocating for practices that prioritize sustainability in web development.
-This includes using energy-efficient hosting, optimizing website performance to reduce carbon footprints, and promoting transparency in our processes.
-Additionally, we commit to continuous learning and improvement in sustainable web practices, collaborating with others in the industry to create a positive impact on the environment."
+how: "We support the Sustainable Web Manifesto by adopting energy-efficient hosting solutions, optimizing website performance to minimize resource use, and designing digital experiences that prioritize user control and data privacy.
+We actively engage with the wider web development community to share best practices and drive innovation in sustainable digital design."
-why: "We support the Sustainable Web Manifesto because it promotes environmentally responsible web practices that aim to reduce the carbon footprint of online activities.
-By adhering to its principles, we can contribute to a more sustainable future, ensuring that digital solutions are not only innovative but also mindful of their impact on the planet.
-Supporting this manifesto aligns with our commitment to sustainability and responsible design."
+why: "We support the Sustainable Web Manifesto because it aligns with our commitment to reducing environmental impact through digital innovation.
+By embracing sustainable web principles, we contribute to a greener digital ecosystem that balances performance, accessibility, and ethical design—helping ensure the internet benefits people and the planet."
 SDGs:
   - 9
   - 11
   - 12
 commitments:
-  - The services we provide and services we use will be powered by renewable energy.
+  - Power the services we provide and use exclusively with renewable energy.
-  - The products and services we provide will use the least amount of energy and material resources possible.
+  - Design products and services that minimize energy and material consumption.
-  - The products and services we provide will be accessible, allow for the open exchange of information, and allow users to control their data.
+  - Ensure accessibility, promote open information exchange, and empower users to control their data.
-  - The products and services we provide will not mislead or exploit users in their design or content.
+  - Avoid misleading or exploitative design or content practices.
-  - The products and services we provide will support an economy that nourishes people and planet.
+  - Support an economy that nurtures both people and the planet.
-  - The products and services we provide will function in the times and places where people need them most.
+  - Deliver reliable products and services that function where and when they are needed most.
 CSR: ""
 ---